Southwest Stories Sponsor & Partner FAQS

 To reach a broader, younger demographic, Southwest Stories is building its own Roku channel, Roku channel viewers will be able to see full episodes, as well as features, profiles, full performances, full interviews, attraction/event/lodging/dining/shopping/gallery/museum profiles, personality profiles, and content from partners and sponsors.

 PBS and Roku content will be networked with our own online platforms and social media.
-Even if Southwest Stories Season 3 reaches only 1% of the PBS and Roku audience, that will equate to 2.27+ million viewers.
+Even if Southwest Stories Season 3 reaches only 1% of the PBS and Roku audience, that will equate to millions of viewers.

 How about international distribution?